Using MVP to test a WinForms app

 The Presenter doesn't have an interface, at least not the way I designed it.
 But it does accept the interfaces that the View and Model implement, and it operates on those.
 It orchestrates everything, subscribing to events in the View, getting data from the View, passing that data to the Model, and moving things back and forth as needed.

-Note that it doesn't actually touch the UI though.. just passes things back to the View, which pops it into the UI where the user can see it.
+Note that it doesn't actually touch the UI though.
+It just calls methods on and passes data back to the View, which in turn updates the UI.
 That's important for testing, because if our presenter touches the UI then we're right back where we started.

 public class CalcPresenter